 Language plays a vital role in how we understand the world.
-Migraine, as a very common and mostly misunderstood condition, to being stigmatised.
+Migraine, as a very common and mostly misunderstood condition, is often stigmatised.
 Language can be used to disparage and belittle people, labelling them as helpless or as victims of their medical conditions.
 Sometimes the language we use gives the impression that people did something to deserve being sick, or should be blamed for their medical condition, when this is absolutely not true.
 In the case of migraine, the language we use reinforces the myth that migraine is ‘just a headache’.

 A language guide is a common tool used by many health advocacy organisations to help fight stigma and increase understanding of their condition by encouraging more accurate and respectful language.
 Language used by medical experts, the media, the public and stakeholders of our own community can greatly impact how people living with migraine are perceived and treated.
-Migraine Australia will be releasing our full language guide soon.

 Migraine Language Quick Guide

 This quick guide contains the most important points from our migraine language guide.
 If you can change the language you use to talk about migraine on these five points, you will help reduce the stigma for everyone living with migraine!

 1: Say migraine attack or episode, not ‘a migraine’

 Migraine is a life-long medical condition.
 The term migraine attack is more accurate to describe the symptoms we experience.
 Migraine episode is also acceptable.

 The term migraines (i.e. with an ‘s’) suggests that migraine comes and goes, when this is not the case.
 The way migraine affects people can change from one day to another and between attacks, but the condition is always there.
 Migraine disorder is also acceptable.